Xilinx/VMC_Help/HDL/dds_macro/README.md

 Period will be used as block sample time.

 #### Sample Period

-If Explicit Sample Period is checked
+When "Explicit sample period" is disabled, the sample period of this block will be equal to the Simulink system period setting in the Vitis Model Composer Hub block.

+When "Explicit sample period" is enabled, the formula to set the Frequency in Hz or in Radians as follows:

+Frequency(in Hz) = (Desired Frequency) * (Block Sample Period/Simulink System Period)

+Frequency(in Radians) = 2*pi*(Desired Frequency) * (Block Sample Period/Simulink System Period)

 ## Case1:

-A simple use case of generating sinusoidal signal when Simulink System Period is 100 MHz and Explicit Sample Period is unchecked is shown below:
+A simple use case of generating a sinusoidal signal when Simulink System Period is 100 MHz and Explicit Sample Period is unchecked is shown below:

-Note: When Explicit Sample Period is unchecked sine wave block consider Simulink System Period as its block sample period

-To generate a 5 KHz sine wave in a system running at sample period of (1/100e6) or 100 MHz, use the following settings:
+To generate a 5 MHz sine wave in a system running at sample period of (1/100e6) or 100 MHz, use the following settings:

-Simulink System Period : 1/100e6 or 1e-8
+Simulink System Period setting in the hub block : 1/100e6 or 1e-8

-Sine Wave block input frequency : 5e3
+Sine Wave block input frequency (in Hz) : 5e6

 Phase Offset : 0